Panthera pardus tulliana: Distribution and habitat

+In Pakistan, leopards inhabit Himalayan forests and montane regions; leopards have been recorded in and around Machiara National Park, Pir Lasora National Park, and Ayubia National Park.

-In Kazakhstan, a leopard was recorded for the first time in 2000 in Jambyl Region.
-In 2007 and 2015, two leopards were killed in Mangystau Region farther west in the country.
+In Kazakhstan, a leopard was recorded for the first time in 2000 in the Jambyl Region.
+In 2007 and 2015, two leopards were killed in the Mangystau Region farther west in the country.
 Between September and December 2018, camera traps recorded a leopard on a cliff in Ustyurt Nature Reserve.

 Historical range

 P. p. tulliana was most likely distributed over the entire Caucasus, except for the steppe areas.
 The northern foothills of the Greater Caucasus formed the northern boundary of its historic range.
 During surveys conducted between 2001 and 2005, no leopard was recorded in the western Greater Caucasus; it probably survived only at a few sites in the eastern part.

-In Armenia, people and leopards have co-existed since prehistoric times.
-In the mid-20th century, the leopard was relatively common in the country's mountains.
+In Armenia, people and leopards have co-existed since prehistoric times and in the mid-20th century the leopard was relatively common in the country's mountains.

 Stone traps for leopards and other predators dating to the Roman Empire still exist in the Taurus Mountains in southern Turkey.

 The last leopard in Syria is reported to have been killed in 1963 in the Syrian Coastal Mountain Range.